- Food and Cooking»

 - Stir in salt, sugar, shortening and flours.
 Knead on well-floured surface for 10 minutes, until smooth and elastic.
 Grease a large bowl with shortening or cooking oil.
 Place dough in bowl, turn to coat on all sides.
 Cover with waxed paper and set in a warm, draft-free place until double in size, about 1 hour.
 (Here's a hint--the dough is doubled and ready to shape if, when you gently press two fingertips quickly into the dough 1/2 inch, the indentation remains).

 - Gently punch dough down.
 Divide in half and form each half into a round ball.
-Place on a greased cookie sheet or jelly-roll pan and let rise till doubled in size again (about 1 hour).
+Place on a cookie sheet or jelly-roll pan that has been lined with parchment paper or a silocone mat; let rise till doubled in size again (about 1 hour).